Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 I started contributing to PyTorch by raising PRs and relevant Issues.
-My first PyTorch PR [#62560](https://github.com/pytorch/pytorch/pull/62560) started with adding an alias `torch.concat` for `torch.cat`, which is how concatenation is defined in the [array api spec](https://data-apis.org/array-api/latest/API_specification/manipulation_functions.html?highlight=concat#concat-arrays-axis-0), and ended with a bunch of other fixes related to concatenation in PyTorch.
+My first PyTorch PR [#62560](https://github.com/pytorch/pytorch/pull/62560) started with adding an alias `torch.concat` for `torch.cat`, which is how concatenation is defined in the [Array API spec](https://data-apis.org/array-api/latest/API_specification/manipulation_functions.html?highlight=concat#concat-arrays-axis-0), and ended with a bunch of other fixes related to concatenation in PyTorch.
-Later, I worked on improving compatibility for Array API to the `torch.linalg` module.
+Later, I worked on improving compatibility for the Array API in the `torch.linalg` module.
 See [pytorch/pytorch#63285](https://github.com/pytorch/pytorch/pull/63285) and [pytorch/pytorch#63227](https://github.com/pytorch/pytorch/pull/63227).

-As mentioned earlier, you can track the progress on PyTorch's github repo with the label
+As mentioned earlier, you can track the progress on PyTorch's GitHub repo with the label
 ["module: python array api"](https://github.com/pytorch/pytorch/labels/module%3A%20python%20array%20api) to check out other interesting developments.